michimani/misc/llm/embedding/compare-titan-ada/README.md

-Comparison of embedding with Amazon Titan and OpenAI ada
+Comparison of embedding with Amazon Titan and OpenAI Ada
 ===

 # Preparing